airbr/golang-hugo-blog/content/about/index.md

 date: 2023-09-15 12:00:00
 ---

 👋 Hey there!
 My name is Morgan.
 I am an [American New Zealander](https://en.wikipedia.org/wiki/American_New_Zealanders) living in [Bellingham, Washington State](https://en.wikipedia.org/wiki/Bellingham,_Washington).
-I am a citizen of both countries.

 I have been a web developer after picking up developer skills in the USA starting in 2016.
 I graduated with a law degree in New Zealand some years earlier.